Inca Trail & Amazon, 12 Days, SAVE $332*

 Day 1 Lima.
-Bienvenidos Welcome to Peru.
-Your adventure begins with a welcome meeting at 2 pm on Day 1.
+Bienvenidos, Welcome to Lima.
+Your adventure begins with a welcome meeting at 2 pm where you'll meet your tour leader and travel group.
 Please look for a note in the hotel lobby or ask the hotel reception where it will take place.
-Straight after the meeting enjoy a walking tour of downtown Lima, including the city's historical...
+After this important meeting, head out on a walking to...

 The Inca Trail is one of the world’s ‘great treks’.
 The standard route is 43 kilometres long and takes four days to complete.
 There's plenty to capture your attention along the way such as permanent settlements, native South American wildlife and some seriously steep sections.
 Sounds like you might need some hike companions and maybe a ringleader to guide you through?
 Luckily, here at Flight Centre we have a range of Inca Trail tours to ensure you get the most out of your trek and end up at your destination: Machu Picchu.

 - Inca Quarry Trail hiking treks

 Most Inca Trail tours include a knowledgeable guide who explains the context around the various ruins along the way and a chef responsible for making the meals to give you the energy to complete the hike.
 The path climbs high into the Andes Mountains, passing the Inca ruins of Llactapata, Runkurakay, Sayacmarca, Phuyupatamarca and Wiñay Wayna before arriving at the famed Machu Picchu in time for sunrise.

 As well as plenty of ruins to discover, the Inca Trail also takes you past changing landscapes of Polylepis trees, expansive valleys, lakes and dramatic cliff drop-offs.
 You'll also encounter multiple rural communes with local residents.